Skip Nav Destination

 Published: 22 January 2019

-... excessive accumulation of myofibroblast-derived extracellular matrix.
+... by excessive accumulation of myofibroblast-derived extracellular matrix.
 Natriuretic peptides have been demonstrated to have cyclic guanosine monophosphate (cGMP)-dependent anti-fibrotic properties likely due to interference with pro-fibrotic tissue growth factor β (TGF-β) signaling.
 However, in vivo...

 Includes: Supplementary data